EttusResearch/uhd/host/docs/general.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Thread safety notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the most part, UHD is thread-safe.
+For the most part, UHD software is thread-safe.
 Please observe the following limitations:

 **Fast-path thread requirements:**